Anton Mervar

-Mervar and his wife Francka died in a car accident on 21 July 1942.
+Mervar and his wife Francka died in a car accident on 21 July 1942 near the Clay–Cloud county line in Kansas.
 Shortly thereafter, their son Tony died from hypoglycemia, and Mervar's daughter Justine Mervar Reber, who inherited the factory, sold most of the unfinished accordion parts and machinery to Grossman Music.
 Justine continued to operate a record store, Mervar Music, out of her father's old factory with her husband Hans Reber until the late 1980s.

 Mervar's accordions set a standard for accordion craftsmanship.
 His instruments are highly prized by accordionists and collectors for their excellence and distinctive, powerful tone.